-The verdict: So I try to get to non processed foods every now and again.
-But grapes seems to be one thing that I review most unless they are a run of the mill seedless varieties.
+I try to get to non processed foods every now and again.
+But grapes seem to be one thing that I review most unless they are a run-of-the-mill seedless variety.

 I like trying different varieties because they are so different.
 I get completely excited when I see Cotton Candy Grapes once or twice a year.
 I even like the teeny tiny Champagne Grapes that they sell.